ajshemi/Certificate_Quantitative_Finance_Repository/README.md

 MonteCarloStandardOption1.vb    #visual basic application for excel# (Pricing of European Call and Put Options)

-We show how to price/calculation a simple european call and put options (equity derivatives)..
+We show how to price/calculation a simple european call and put option (equity derivatives).
 This VBA script contains If and ElseIf conditional statements, multiple data types including arrays, random number generation, For-loop statments and excel's Max function.
 We included standard deviation calculations to quantify error in the monte carlo simulation.
-Upon request we can share how to price/calculation exotic options
+Upon request we can share how to price/calculation exotic options.